slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On leadership

 <!--
+- Lou Holtz has a very pithy mental model for how to evaluate leadership: 1.
+Can I trust you?
+2. Do you care about me?
+3. Are you committed to excellence? (aka do you have high standards).

 We advance the welfare of others — often unconsciously — by sharing resources, cooperating, and collaborating within a social structure.
 As perhaps an unintended consequence, we find ourselves gaining power.
 Most often, this power is something that’s given to us, and not something we set out to seize.
 This runs directly counter to the popular belief that power is attained by becoming a Machiavellian super villain and using force, manipulation, deception, and strategic ruthlessness to take it at the expense of others.
 Individuals demonstrating value to other individuals — or companies demonstrating value to a society — gain power as a direct result.

 Beth Comstock: